antondlf/PitchPlotting/README.md

 recordings is meant to assess delayed generalization.
 The code for this section was originally based on the [Flask tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/index.html) and was adapted to fit our individual needs.

-## Notification System **notify_users**
+## The Notification System

-In order to make a larger experiment possible, I introduced an automatic notification system.
+In order to make a larger experiment possible, I introduced an automatic notification system held in **notify_users**.
 This system notifies users of when they should do each session
 (one week apart), and reminds users if they haven't completed the current session within two days.
 This system is set apart from the rest of the app in order to avoid associating user emails from any part of the active web server.
 Therefore, the user that runs the web-server has no access to this part of the app, but the user that runs these notifications has read access for some important parts of flaskr.